panr/hugo-theme-hello-friend/README.md

     identifier = "showcase"
     name = "Showcase"
     url = "/showcase"

+[languages]
+  [languages.en]
+    writtenBy = "Written by"
+    readMore = "Read more"
+    readOtherPosts = "Read other posts"
 ```

 to `config.toml` file in your Hugo root directory and change params fields.
+In case you need, here's [a YAML version](https://gist.github.com/panr/8f9b363e358aaa33f6d353c77feee959).

 ## How to run your site